I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Edward Kay, illustrated by Mike Shiell

 A perfectly revolting, perfectly timely primer on all things germs by an award-winning comedy writer.
 Published by Kids Can Press, 2021.
+Designed by Marie Bartholomew.

 “A fast-paced and fun introduction to the mysteries of microbes.” —Kirkus Reviews